stayen/suno-reference/README.md

 The meta-tags reference is compiled by studying Suno users' public posts and comments, related to the currently supported meta-tags (used in Lyrics field).

-Latest reference update: August 26, 2025.
+Latest reference update: September 25, 2025.

+Latest news: Suno, model v5.0

 ## External links
 * [Suno](https://suno.com/)